sentinl/sentinl/README.md

 ---

-### Kibana Plugin: SENTINL Spy
+### Kibi/Kibana Plugin: SENTINL Spy
-The SENTINL integrated Kibana plug-in extends the default Spy functionality to shape new prototype Watchers based on Visualize queries, and providing them to SENTINL for fine editing and deployment.
+The SENTINL integrated Kibi/Kibana plug-in extends the default Spy functionality to shape new prototype Watchers based on Visualize queries, and providing them to SENTINL for fine editing and deployment.
 <img src="http://i.imgur.com/4lDTOVR.png" />

 ---

-### Kibana Alerts Display
+### Kibi/Kibana Alerts Display
 SENTINL alerts can easily be displayed back in Kibana dashboards using [saved search](https://github.com/sirensolutions/sentinl/wiki/KAAE-Alerts-in-Dashboard) visualizations

-### Kibana Report Snapshots
+### Kibi/Kibana Report Snapshots
 Boss wants to see charts and reports?
 SENTINL can grab timed snapshots of Kibana dashboards _(or any other website)_ and deliver them via email using the [report](https://github.com/sirensolutions/sentinl/wiki/KAAE-Report-Example) action